 Once we get started on this Self-Reg way of thinking, we see our role in meeting the needs of young children in a completely new light.
 Nothing will ever rival Robert Fulghum’s wonderful All I Really Need to Know I learned in Kindergarten.
 But Self-Reg does present us with a twist on this classic: All I Really Need to Know About Handling Stress I Learned in Kindergarten: well, started to learn!

 Helping the child get started on this life-shaping journey forces yet another “Why” on us: Why am I reacting in a negative way to a child’s regressive behaviours?
-Is it because I have not yet learned about the different states associated with Blue Brain, Red Brain, and Brown Brain?
+Is it because I have not yet learned about the different states associated with Blue Brain, Red Brain, and Gray Brain?
 Once I begin to understand the science of self-regulation, will I begin to see the child differently?
 Will I see a different child?

 This last question is the easiest of all to answer.
 The answer is: YES.
 When you see a child differently, you really do see a different child.